jorgelbg/jorgelbg.github.io/content/posts/solr-contextual-synonyms.md

 ## Advantages to this approach?

-One question you may been doing yourself if what advantages provides this approach?
+One question you may been doing yourself is what advantages provides this approach?

 This approach *decentralizes* the synonyms management.
 Usually your synonyms live in a big text file on the filesystem of your Solr server.
 Adding new synonyms  means editing that file and adding a new rule.

 In recent Solr versions, the `ManagedSynonymFilterFactory` class provides an HTTP endpoint to do this.
 But it is not a good idea to give everyone on your team access to this endpoints.
 I used this approach in a cloud-like environment for Solr.
 We provided Solr as a service to different teams with different needs.
 Along with the service we provided our own utility library for interacting with Solr.
-In this library we did the heavy lifting and expose a clean and easy API for the developers.
+In this library we did the heavy lifting and exposed a clean and easy API for the developers.

 In this environment this approach gave control over the synonyms to each developer.
 They could customize their synonyms  without knowing the inner workings of Solr.

 And of course this solves part of our initial statement: tailoring  a synonym to a specific term/token.